US Companies offer all sorts of benefits and incentives to motivate and retain employees. You may be most familiar with 401(k) and 403(b) plans.

 If the program is “qualified”, and the employee has held the stock for the statutorily mandated period, and they have been an employee of the company up to 90 days before the sale of the ESPP stock, then the gain on the sale of the stock is called a “Qualifying Disposition” and it is treated in a special way as follows:

 - The discount is treated as ordinary compensation.

 For example, let’s say you invest in your company’s stock via an ESPP.
-The FMV of the stock is $100 when you bought it and the ESPP offers you a 15% discount at the purchase date.
+The FMV of the stock is $100 when you bought it and the ESPP offers you a 15% discount on the purchase date.
 The share price to you then is $85.
-If, in this example, you had $850 in paycheck deductions then you were able to purchase 10 shares of company stock at the purchase date.
+If in this example, you had $850 in paycheck deductions then you were able to purchase 10 shares of company stock at the purchase date.

 If you hold these shares long enough for a qualifying disposition and the share price on the date of sale is $125, then your gain is $400 ($1,250 less the $850 purchase price).
 The first $150 of the gain (the 15% discount) is treated as additional compensation for tax purposes and the next $250 is treated as a capital gain which for most taxpayers would be 15% in 2018.